Roger De Coster: International racing

-He began to work for ČZ motorcycles in their warranty department, but continued to race on his own time.
+De Coster began to work for ČZ motorcycles in their warranty department, but continued to race on his own time.
 He won the 1966 500cc Belgian Motocross National Championship competing on a ČZ, but his first foray into Grand Prix World Championships that same year was limited due to injuries suffered in a crash.
 De Coster was impressed by the meticulous bike preparation and efficient riding styles of Swedish riders such as world champion Torsten Hallman, observing how Hallman absorbed jumps with his body so that his motorcycle flew at half the height of his competitors which, allowed the rear tire to begin applying power to the ground sooner.
 De Coster was known for his smooth, controlled riding style and a commitment to physical training.
 His training regime gave him the stamina that allowed him to circulate for most of the race in mid-pack before putting in a late charge through the field to victory when other racers had begun to tire.

 De Coster's performances earned him full sponsorship from the factory for the 1967 season in which, he ended year ranked fifth in the 500cc world championship.
 After the 1967 World Championship season, De Coster joined his ČZ factory teammates Joël Robert and Dave Bickers, along with Husqvarna teammates, Torsten Hallman, Arne Kring and Åke Jonsson, in a series of exhibition races in the United States that had been organized by Edison Dye, the American importer for Husqvarna motorcycles.
 The exhibition races served as a means to introduce the sport of motocross to an American audience, and eventually led to the formation of the Inter-AM and Trans-AMA motocross series that helped to popularize the sport of motocross in the United States.

 In 1968, De Coster won his first overall victory with a win at the 500cc Italian Grand Prix, and once again ended the season ranked fifth in the world championship.
 De Coster ended the 1969 season ranked fifth in the world for a third consecutive season, and was a member of the Belgian team that won the 1969 Motocross des Nations for 500cc motorcycles and the Trophée des Nations for 250cc motorcycles, marking the first Belgian victory in eighteen years at the event.
 Despite his results, De Coster felt neglected by the lack of support from the ČZ factory.

-Before the 1970 season The Suzuki racing team hired the ČZ team's top two riders in the 250cc class, Joël Robert and Sylvain Geboers.
+Before the 1970 season, The Suzuki racing team hired the ČZ team's top two riders in the 250cc class, Joël Robert and Sylvain Geboers.
 To offset this loss, the ČZ team moved De Coster to the 250cc class for 1970, which would mark the beginning of De Coster's career-long battle with his arch-rival Heikki Mikkola.
 Suzuki teammates Robert and Geboers finished first and second in the 250cc world championship with De Coster coming in third place, just 1 point ahead of Mikkola.